GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-8 Random Toolkit/README.md

 ### Possible types of apps that can be created on Windows

-1. console mode using C++
+1. console mode using C++  *<---- This example*
 2. Windows© MessageBox
-3. minimum Win API
+3. minimum Win API app
 4. minimal skeletal Win API app
-5. realistic skeletal Win API app with custom assets  *<----- this example*
+5. realistic skeletal Win API app with custom assets
 6. a modernized C++ practices skeletal Win API app using C++ wide strings
 7. minimum MFC app

-This example creates a custom menu and "About...." dialog box.
+8. using a custom C++ header file to use C++11 (and later) random engine features instead of the C library  *<---- This example*

+This created a header only toolkit to make it easier to use the C++ random engine features.

+The example code requires C++20, the header only toolkit doesn't.

 ### Notes